Reforms, debt repayment could pave way for ECB to help Greece

 More than two weeks ago, it officially demanded that this funding also be frozen, cutting off the supply of cash to the stricken country and putting it under intense pressure as it desperately sought to lighten reforms and cut its debt load.

-Greece needs to borrow 7 billion euros (4.95 billion pounds) in July and another 5 billion in August to pay its obligations to the European Central Bank and the International Monetary Fund.
+Greece needs to borrow 7 billion euros ($7.7 billion) in July and another 5 billion in August to pay its obligations to the European Central Bank and the International Monetary Fund.

 It has missed roughly 2 billion euros of payments to the IMF.
 It must pay the ECB 3.5 billion euros plus interest of roughly 700 million euros on July 20, one person familiar with the matter said.